-As of December 31, 2021, we had net operating loss carryforwards of approximately \$6.0 million for federal income tax purposes, \$16.5 million for foreign income tax purposes and \$7.3 million for state income tax purposes.
+As of December 31, 2022, we had net operating loss carryforwards of approximately \$7.1 million for federal income tax purposes, \$41.6 million for foreign income tax purposes and \$8.2 million for state income tax purposes.
 The federal net operating loss may be used up to 80% of future taxable income while the state and foreign losses may be used to offset up to 100% of future taxable income.
 The federal net operating loss carryforward can be carried forward indefinitely while the state net operating loss carryforward will begin to expire in varying amounts in 2039.
 The net operating loss carryforwards subject to expiration could expire unused and be unavailable to offset future income tax liabilities.
-Under the Tax Cuts and Jobs Act (Tax Act), as modified by the Coronavirus Aid, Relief and Economic Security Act (CARES Act), federal net operating losses incurred in taxable years beginning after December 31, 2020 is limited.
+Under the Tax Cuts and Jobs Act (Tax Act), as modified by the Coronavirus Aid, Relief and Economic Security Act (CARES Act), federal net operating losses incurred in taxable years beginning after December 31, 2017 and in future taxable years may be carried forward indefinitely, but the deductibility of such federal net operating losses in taxable years beginning after December 31, 2020 is limited.

 Separately, under Section 382 of the Internal Revenue Code of 1986, as amended, (Internal Revenue Code), and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50 percentage point change, by value, in its equity ownership by certain stockholders over a rolling three-year period, the corporation's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
-The completion of our recent IPO, together with private placements and other transactions that have occurred since our inception, may trigger such an ownership change pursuant to Section 382 of the Internal Revenue Code.
+The completion of our IPO, together with private placements and other transactions that have occurred since our inception, may trigger such an ownership change pursuant to Section 382 of the Internal Revenue Code.
 We have not completed a Section 382 analysis, and therefore, there can be no assurances that the NOLs carryforward are not already limited.